Updated February 2023

 - It used to be that non-meat ingredients didn’t count on the main label, so food labeled “Chicken and Rice Dinner” still had to contain 25% chicken.
 However, the rules have changed, so now “Chicken and Rice Dinner” could contain 13% chicken and 12% rice and be legally labeled.

-By-products are usually found in canned foods, where they are often the only source of animal protein.
+By-products are usually found in canned foods, where they are often the main or only source of animal protein.
 While a hunting cat or wild canine would eat the by-products as well as the meat, a named meat should be the mainstay of a carnivore’s diet.

-Rendering (basically a process of slow cooking) produces two major items: animal fat or tallow, and a processed product usually called “meat meal,” “meat and bone meal,” or “by-product meal.”
+Rendering (basically a process of slow cooking) produces two major items: animal fat or tallow, and a dry, powdery product usually called “meat meal,” “meat and bone meal,” or “by-product meal.”
 (Due to historical quirks in naming, the term “by-product meal” refers to poultry, while the equivalent mammal product is “meat and bone meal.”)

 Animals that are dead, dying, diseased, or disabled prior to reaching the slaughterhouse are known as “downers” or “4D” animals.
 These are usually condemned, in whole or in part, for human consumption, and are generally sent for rendering along with other by-products, parts and items that are unwanted or unsuitable for human use – such as out-of-date supermarket meats (along with their plastic wrappers), cut-away cancerous tissue, parasitized livers, and fetal tissue (which is very high in hormones).